sustainivo/sustainivo/README.md

 If you would like to contribute to our project's documentation, you can do so by submitting a pull request with your changes.
 Please make sure your documentation is clear and concise, and that it follows our style and conventions.

 ## Code of conduct
-Welcome to Envixi!
+Welcome to Sustainivo!
 We believe that open collaboration and a respectful community are the keys to creating great software.
 To ensure that everyone feels safe and respected, we ask that all contributors and users follow our code of conduct.
 Our code of conduct is inspired by the Contributor Covenant (https://www.contributor-covenant.org), version 2.1, which is a widely used code of conduct in the open source community.
 Please read and follow these guidelines when participating in our community:
 - Be respectful and considerate.
 We welcome and celebrate diversity in our community and expect everyone to treat others with respect and empathy, regardless of their race, ethnicity, gender, sexual orientation, age, religion, or any other personal characteristic.